ifrunistuttgart/symbolic-satellite-aerodynamics/README.md

 - High fidelity computations

 ## Requirements
-- Install Matlab with the [Matlab Symbolic Math Toolbox](https://mathworks.com/products/symbolic.html)
+- Install Matlab **with** the [Matlab Symbolic Math Toolbox](https://mathworks.com/products/symbolic.html)
 - Install [git](https://git-scm.com/downloads)

 ## Install
+Then you can either
+- Download the `.zip` file of this repository to your preferred location **or**
+- Use the terminal (on Windows for example using git bash) and clone the repository to your preferred location: `git clone https://github.com/ifrunistuttgart/symbolic-satellite-aerodynamics.git`

+(Optional if you want to use the `+ssmu` functionality):
-Open the terminal and run:
+Open the terminal in the root folder of this project and run
 ```bash
 git submodule update --init --recursive
 ```

 ## Add to path
+To make sure the toolbox is on the Matlab Path there are three options:
+- Each time you open this repo in Matlab, double click on `Symbolicvleoaerodynamics.prj` **or** (recommended)
-You can either make sure the `+saero` folder in available on the Matlab path or simply run
+- make sure the `+saero` folder in available on the Matlab path **or**
+- simply run
 ```matlab
 openProject('.')
 ```
 in the root project folder.

-Alternatively double click the `Symbolicvleoaerodynamics.prj` file to setup the project with correct path dependencies.

 ----------------------------

 ## Coordinate Systems
-All coordinates are defined in the body reference frame.
+All coordinates are defined in the body reference frame (fixed with respect to the satellite geometry).
 All normal vectors are assumed to be unit vectors.
 The `B`-frame is defined as a right hand system.

 ## Usage

 ### Satellite Geometries
 Each satellite has a `SatelliteGeometry` which consists of (potentially several) `PanelGroup` objects.
+A Panel group is simply a collection of single sided panels defined by a center of pressure (3x1), a normal vector pointing outwards (3x1) and an area (1x1).
+Centers of pressure, normal vectors and areas are then combined to a matrix (vector for areas) of size (3xn) or (1xn - Areas) respectively.

 As a user you need to build your satellites geometry by defining these panel groups.